adobe/helix-continuous/.circleci/orbs/helix-smoke-tests/README.md

 The `remote_repo` property is the repo where the smoke tests are stored.
 For now, it is always `adobe/helix-continuous`.

 You can validate the new `config.yml` file with command: `circleci config process .circleci/config.yml`

+Note: orb are CircleCI v2.1 feature.
+Config must be v2.1 and `Enable build processing (preview)` must be enabled in the [advanced settings](https://circleci.com/gh/adobe/hypermedia-pipeline/edit#advanced-settings).